 Goods Received Note (GRN) is a document that represents the receipt of goods by customers.
-It also knows as a delivery note, which is used as the evidence that goods are delivered and the customers already received.
+It also known as a delivery note, which is used as evidence that goods are delivered and the customers already received.
 Moreover, both suppliers and customers use GRN to compare between order and delivery quantity.

 Later on, the supplier will attach GRN with the invoice and send it to customers.
-It is a piece of strong evidence to prove that goods already delivered.
+It is a piece of strong evidence to prove that goods already been delivered.
 On the other hand, customers use this document to record inventory and accounts payable, as the invoice may arrive late and they need to record and keep track of stock.

 Goods received noted also being used within the internal company as well.
 The goods may be transferred from factory to various warehouses in different locations.
-The construction material must move from warehouse to construction site.
+The construction material must move from warehouse to the construction site.
 In these circumstances, we use goods received note as the supporting document in order to prevent fraud or error.
 Accounting departments will require it for recording inventory transfer from place to place.

 Goods Received Note Process

 In order to understand the full process, we will briefly explain the process of purchasing material as following:

 - The request person writes a purchase request with detail of the material and sends it to his head of department.

 - After getting approval, the letter will be sent to the Purchase department to seek the best deal.

 - Then the purchasing department will negotiate with the selected supplier for terms & conditions.
 They will look for the best quality product which meets the requested specification.
 At the same time, they also look for the best price in the market.
 If the materials are very subjective, they will engage the requested person to take a look at the quality.